 The HOPP network comprises nearly 90 non-profit housing counseling and legal services agencies that help New York homeowners, coop owners and condo owners avert homelessness and displacement by preventing avoidable foreclosures, combating mortgage fraud, deed theft, loan modification and partition scams, and challenging predatory and discriminatory lending and abusive mortgage servicing practices that disproportionately impact New York's most vulnerable communities-seniors and people of color.
-The network serves every county in New York State and all five boroughs of New York City, but current funding for this vital network ends on March 31, 2020 and at present is not funded in the Governor's executive budget.
+The network serves every county in New York State and all five boroughs of New York City, but current grants funding this vital network end on July 15, 2021, and at present no funding has been provided in the Governor's executive budget to continue this program even though the need for these services is more acute than ever before.